 I am the author of Under The Banana Moon (UTBM) , Communication Breakdown (an earlier version of UTBM with longer chapters) and Reborn Through Fire (which I wrote as ghostwriter).
-I am currently at work on my second book, a follow-up to UTBM, tentatively called Drawing Attention, about my experiences with loved ones LGBTQ, trans, bi-polar, PTSD, neurotica, mental facilities, etc.
+I've been publishing in books, anthologies, journals, since 1999.
+I am currently trying to write sensitively and compassionately on my second book, a follow-up to UTBM, tentatively called Drawing Attention, about my experiences with a loved one's LGBTQ, trans, bi-polar, PTSD, neurotica, mental facilities, etc. This is not an easy endeavor to partake in, as being respectful of privacy is a thin line.
+There is much that is not only interesting but useful and informative to share, yet I am blocked in finding the right flow.

 She was easy to laugh; vivacious, blonde, blue eyed and even on the rainiest days, seemed cast in a sunny halo of light from behind, at least to me.
 I was a pro school ditcher, unathletic, clumsy.
-My mother was softball captain in her school days and nicknamed "Tank" because of her football skills, I was anxious, enjoyed big words that didn't feel all that big, an introvert by nature, voracious reader of travel brochures, encyclopedias, tag sale novels, magazines, errr... anything that had text.
+My mother was nicknamed "Tank" because of her football skills, I was anxious, enjoyed big words that didn't feel big, an introvert by nature, voracious reader of travel brochures, encyclopedias, tag sale novels, magazines, errr... anything that had text.
 I was taller than both parents by age 11.
 My motor skills sucked, buttons were incredibly hard to do until I was at least 9.
-I spent a lot of time under the kitchen table, where shoe strings were tied, practicing over and over how to tie a bow.
+I spent a lot of time under the kitchen table, where shoe strings were tied to table legs, practicing over and over how to tie a bow.
 By the age of 8 or 9 I could finally tie my shoes.
 I remember my first bow.
 I was so excited I bumped my head on the table.

 People had many names and phrases for me, whispered or spoken, not so discreetly, which further screwed with my sense of autonomy and identity: "like a stone," "unfeeling Sphynx," "special," "in her own world," "far away," "CAN SHE TALK?"

 Because I drew attention, my mother was fiercely protective of me, also patient and loving.
-When I misunderstood the world, became overwhelmed by social or sensory experiences, I broke down.
-I hyperventilated often.
+When I misunderstood the world, became overwhelmed by social or sensory experiences, I 'broke down.'
+By that I mean, it is like the mimosa plant withering, shriveling, because it has been touched.
+I hyperventilated.
 My body balled up fetally.
 She'd turn down the lights, and rock me, a tall gangly plump pile of limbs in her lap, and raked her sharp fingernails across my scalp until I came back to myself.
 My own fingernails were bitten to nubs.
-I have come to think that the reason she became the hoarder she was (she once accidentally served a guest a bowlful of pistachios crawling with worms) was due in part to an unaddressed, unexpressed sadness at never being able to bear children herself.
+I will not apologize, nor feel 'less than' for biting my nails.
+It's soothing.
+So what.
+I grow my nails now, but I reserve my thumbs only for biting.
+I also chew the hell out of my cuticles.
+I have come to think that the reason my mother became the hoarder she was (she once accidentally served a guest a bowlful of pistachios crawling with worms) was due in part to an unaddressed, unexpressed sadness at never being able to bear children herself.

 The best experience I had in high school was when I sat for an assembly to watch mimes who visited and put on a performance.
 I was enthralled by these silent expressions of movement and feeling.
 It left me longing to be able to express myself so fluently and artfully.
 Eventually I would.